JumpLink/html-beautifier/README.md

-# html-formatter
+# html-beautifier
-Simple and clean HTML Formatter to use online or offline
+Simple and clean HTML beautifier to use online or offline